 In this tutorial you will configure and install ntopng on your Linode.
 The tutorial will also cover configuration examples and suggestions for the web administration interface.
-After you complete the tutorial and have the network monitor deployed, you’ll be able to perform the following:
+After you complete the tutorial and have the network monitor deployed, you’ll be able to:

-- Monitor and analyze traffic from your Linode;
+- Monitor and analyze traffic from your Linode, including security threats.

-- Have a general idea of how to work in the user interface and view statistics, as well as make your own configurations;
+- Work with the user interface and view statistics, as well as make your own configurations.

 Before You Begin

-apt update && apt upgrade -yuf apt install pfring nprobe ntopng ntopng-data n2disk ethtool
+sudo apt update && sudo apt upgrade sudo apt install ethtool

-nobody.
+nobody by default.
 This is a good choice for daemons requiring minimal access to the system.
-However, ntopng installs files in directories to which the user
+However, ntopng installs files in directories which the user

 useradd -r -s /bin/false ntopng